ajtock/NGS_intro_Cambridge_SysBio/README.md

   Additionally, 3 reads ("DP=3") covering position 1232441 of chromosome 1 indicate deletion of an adenine base in L*er* relative to the reference allele, as is reported in the VCF file.
 </p></details>

+### Step 6.2.
+Using Integrative Genomics Viewer (IGV)

+To visually explore the genomic locations of read alignments and variants in relation to annotated features of interest (e.g., genes, transposable elements, epigenetic marks), a more versatile and sophisticated genome browser is required.
+A widely used example of this is the [IIntegrative Genomics Viewer (IGV)](http://software.broadinstitute.org/software/igv/):

+> "The Integrative Genomics Viewer (IGV) is a high-performance, easy-to-use, interactive tool for the visual exploration of genomic data.
+It supports flexible integration of all the common types of genomic data and metadata, investigator-generated or publicly available, loaded from local or cloud sources."

+As with the other tools we have used today, IGV is pre-installed in the virtual environment.
+But unlike the other tools, IGV has a graphical user interface (GUI).
+Run `igv` at the command prompt to start it.

+\textsf{igv}
+\bigskip

+An \textsf{igv} window should open showing the \textit{Arabidopsis thaliana} genome.
+If it does not, select it from the pull-down menu.
+\bigskip

+From the \textsf{File} menu, select \textsf{Load from file ...}
+\bigskip

+Find and load the file ler.sorted.bam
+\bigskip

+To go to the first sequence we looked at using \textsf{samtools tview}, enter \textsf{Chr1:1447740} in the second box along and click \textsf{Go}.
+\bigskip

+You can pan in and out using the bars between the minus and plus in the top right hand corner.
+You can scroll left and right by clicking and holding the central portion of the screen.
+\bigskip

+How does this compare with \textsf{samtools tview}?
+What additional information do you see?
+\bigskip

+Genome browers are very useful and versatile.
+You can add further ``tracks'' of data (e.g., aligned RNA-seq reads, and features of interest).

+To have a look at these regions and discover whether they are in or near any features (e.g., genes), you could use the Genome Browser at The Arabidopsis Information Resource (TAIR) at \url{http://www.arabidopsis.org/}.
+Most of the consortia that have sequenced genomes have a website with a genome browser and other useful tools.

 * * *